A Message From Coach Hatchell

 North Carolina head coach Sylvia Hatchell solidified her place among the legends of basketball in 2013 when the winningest active coach in women’s basketball was chosen for induction into the Naismith Memorial Basketball Hall of Fame as a member of the class of 2013.
 After a season that saw Hatchell join Pat Summitt and Jody Conradt in the 900-win club, Hatchell’s induction into the Naismith Hall of Fame cements her status as one of the greatest ever to coach the women’s game

-Entering her 28th season in Chapel Hill and her 39th overall as a head coach, Hatchell’s career record of 908-321 gives her more wins than any other active women’s coach.
-With a 636-241 mark at Carolina, she also stands as one of only three coaches – along with Kay Yow and Debbie Ryan - to reach the 600-win mark at an Atlantic Coast Conference school.
+Hatchell’s career record of 961-340 gives her more wins than any other active women’s coach and second only in the history of the sport to the legendary Pat Summitt.
+With a 689-260 mark at Carolina, she also stands as one of only three coaches - along with Kay Yow and Debbie Ryan - to reach the 600-win mark at an Atlantic Coast Conference school.

 While Hatchell keeps impressive company in many categories, she is also part of an exclusive club that features just one member.
 When UNC defeated Louisiana Tech to win the 1994 NCAA Championship, Hatchell became the first and only coach to lead teams to national championships at the AIAW, NAIA and NCAA levels.
 Those titles - the first two coming at Francis Marion - are the crown jewels in one of the most decorated coaching careers in women’s basketball history.

 Since coming to Chapel Hill in 1986, Hatchell has forged a tradition of excellence at Carolina.
-Underher direction, the Tar Heels have won a national championship and eight ACC titles, compiled six 30- win seasons and claimed five ACC Player of the Year and six ACC Rookie of the Year honors.
-“With the reputation of the school, the image, the location and the athletic programs – including the men’s basketball program - I knew we could build a tremendous women’s basketball program here,” Hatchell says.
+Under her direction, the Tar Heels have won a national championship and eight ACC titles, compiled six 30-win seasons and claimed five ACC Player of the Year and seven ACC Rookie of the Year honors.
+“With the reputation of the school, the image, the location and the athletic programs - including the men’s basketball program - I knew we could build a tremendous women’s basketball program here,” Hatchell says.

-In addition to the personal accolades Hatchell acquired in 2012-13, the season also saw Carolina reclaim its position as one of the top teams in America.
+The 2012-13 season saw Carolina reclaim its position as one of the top teams in America.
 The Tar Heels finished with a record of 29-7 that featured a Preseason WNIT championship and a run to the ACC Tournament title game.
 UNC received the No. 3 seed in the NCAA Bridgeport Region, its highest NCAA seed since earning four consecutive No. 1 seeds from 2005-08.

 The 2007-08 campaign featured a Carolina first under Hatchell - the Tar Heels completed an undefeated ACC regular season.
 In addition to winning all 14 regular season contests, the Tar Heels brought home a fourth-straight tournament crown by defeating Duke, 86-73.
 UNC earned a No. 1 seed in the NCAA Tournament for the fourth straight postseason and advanced to the Elite Eight.